bballboy8/options/README.md

-# Stock Trade Stream
+# ActivFinancial Samples

-A Python application that streams live stock trades from Options Technology API, measures latency, and stores the data in a CSV file.
+A collection of Python samples demonstrating the usage of ActivFinancial's API for market data streaming and analysis.

 ## Setup